Certified 100% hardwood with mostly tropical origin

 - little danger of crack initiation (we only work with kiln-dried wood)

-- Due to the high ratio of tannic acid the oak is extremely sensitive towards the contact with iron particles.
-The surface can partly turn black-grey.
+- Due to its particularly high tannic acid content, oak is very susceptible to contact with iron particles.
+The surface may then turn black-grey

-“100% hardwood (FSC seal of approval), quality category 1, few embeddings due to branches, kiln-dried with residual moisture below 20%.
+“100% hardwood with certificate, grade 1, low knot, chamber dried with residual moisture below 20%.
 Surface area planed and sanded on all sides, all edges chamfered 3 x 45°.
 Surface sliqutly oiled.”